Dwarka

-Dwarka has the Dwarkadhish Temple dedicated to Krishna, which is one of four sacred Hindu pilgrimage sites collectively called the Chardham, which were founded by Adi Shankaracharya (686–717 AD) at the four corners of the country, was established as a monastic center and it forms part of the Dwarka temple complex.
-Dwarka is also one of the seven-most-ancient religious cities (Sapta Puri) in India.
+Dwarka has the Dwarkadhish Temple dedicated to Krishna, which is one of four sacred Hindu pilgrimage sites called the Chardham founded by Adi Shankaracharya at the four corners of the country.
+The Dwarkadhish Temple was established as a monastic center and forms part of the Dwarka temple complex.
+Dwarka is also one of the seven most ancient religious cities (Sapta Puri) in India.

-Dwarka is part of the "Krishna pilgrimage circuit" which includes Vrindavan, Mathura, Barsana, Gokul, Govardhan, Kurukshetra and Puri.
-It's one of 12 heritage cities across the country selected under the Heritage City Development and Augmentation Yojana (HRIDAY) scheme of the Government of India to develop civic infrastructure.
+Dwarka is part of the "Krishna pilgrimage circuit" which includes Vrindavan, Mathura, Barsana, Gokul, Govardhan, Kurukshetra, Veraval and Puri.
+It is one of 12 heritage cities across the country selected under the Heritage City Development and Augmentation Yojana (HRIDAY) scheme of the Government of India to develop civic infrastructure.

-The city has a hot, arid climate with a 16-day rainy season.
+The town has a hot, arid climate with a 16-day rainy season.
 It had a population of 38,873 in 2011.
-The main festival of Krishna Janmashtami is celebrated in Bhadrapada (August–September).
+The main festival of Janmashtami is celebrated in Bhadrapada (August–September).

 History

 Puranic traditions

-Dwarka is believed to have been the first capital of Gujarat.
-The city's name literally means gateway.
+Dwarka is considered as the first capital of Gujarat.
+The name literally means gateway.
 Dwarka has also been referred to throughout its history as "Mokshapuri", "Dwarkamati", and "Dwarkavati".
-It is mentioned in the ancient prehistoric epic period of the Mahabharata.
+It is mentioned in the ancient epic period of the Mahabharata.
 According to legend, Krishna settled here after he defeated and killed his uncle Kamsa at Mathura.
 This mythological account of Krishna's migration to Dwarka from Mathura is closely associated with the culture of Gujarat.
 Krishna is also said to have reclaimed 12 yojanas or 96 km2 of land from the sea to create Dwarka.